-At Go Fish Digital, we help a lot of Shopify sites improve their SEO.
+At Go Fish Digital, our Shopify SEO agency works with a lot of sites using the platform.
 One of the most common things we get asked about (besides Shopify speed optimization) is what structured data works best for Shopify.
 With all of the different structured data types that are available, it can feel very confusing as to which ones are the best for store owners.

 While there’s never a singular answer to this question, over time we have built a general framework around how to implement structured data on Shopify sites.
 So if you’re interested in improving structured data for your Shopify site, read on and I’ll share that framework with you.

 What Is Structured Data?

 Structured data is a standardized code that tells search engines what the content of a Web page is about.
 Structured data can tell Google if a particular page is about a business, product, review, article, and much more.
 While there are different types of structured data, the most common and easiest to implement is JSON-LD.

 Below you can see an example of what structured data in JSON-LD looks like: